How Co-rumination Turns Healthy Relationships Toxic

-With time, it helps to become mindful about your patterns, as well as those that tend to develop within friendships.
+With time, it helps to become mindful of your patterns, as well as those that tend to develop within friendships.
 We each have our own sensitivities, vulnerabilities, and strengths.
 Certain topics are likely to get us going, and specific people may just be easier to open up to.
 Take a closer look at your behavior, and learn your own triggers — this can help you spot co-rumination if or when it starts to unfold.

 - Are there certain topics you tend to ruminate about (e.g., work, romantic relationships, family problems, financial worries, health concerns)?

-- Are you more likely to co-ruminate in certain settings (e.g., when chatting at home or on the phone, after a long day at work, after you’ve had a drink or two)?
+- Are you more likely to co-ruminate in certain settings (e.g., when chatting at home or on the phone, after a long day at work, or after you’ve had a drink or two)?